jchibane/srf/README.md

 By downloading and using this code you agree to the terms in the LICENSE.

-You agree to cite the `Stereo Radiance Fields (SRF): Learning View Synthesis for Sparse Views of Novel Scenes` paper in documents and papers that report on research using this software or the manuscript.
+You agree to cite the `Stereo Radiance Fields (SRF): Learning View Synthesis for Sparse Views of Novel Scenes` paper in any documents that report on research using this software or the manuscript.

 <details>